 After unpacking everything, check the description on the label to identify the controller and the number of accessories.
-If any parts are missing or damaged, please contact your dist Option

 Product name Quantity

-Controller (JXCPH□-□) 1 pc.
+Controller (JXC9H□-□) 1 pc.

 Power supply plug (JXC-CPW) 1 pc.

 Actuator 1 1 pc.

 \1.
 These items are included when ordered using the part number for an actuator set.